me-box/zestdb/docs/README.md

     Parameters: replace <id> with an identifier, replace <from> and <to> with epoch milliseconds
     Notes: return the number of entries in time range provided

+#### Length of time series

+    URL: /ts/<id>/length
+    Method: GET
+    Parameters: replace <id> with an identifier
+    Notes: return the number of entries in the time series

 #### Filtering